lsaravia/meweasmo/README.md

 ### Simulate a 6 species network without migration

-1)  Create a Lotka-Volterra interaction matrix with intrinsec growth rate as the last column
+1)  Create a metaweb with a Lotka-Volterra interaction matrix structure, I added one last column with intrinsic growth rate.

 <!-- end list -->